Tattoo Assassins

 Tattoo Assassins is an unreleased fighting game developed by Data East Pinball (currently known as Stern Pinball), the pinball division of Data East for release in arcades.
 A few prototypes were test-marketed in 1994, but the game was never officially released.
 Spearheaded by Bob Gale and Joe Kaminkow, Tattoo Assassins was designed to be Data East's answer to Mortal Kombat.

 The game's development had a nine-month deadline, nearly coinciding with Sega's purchase of Data East's pinball division, which would not be met.
 It was nearly completed before being cancelled, though it still had gameplay and sound glitches.

-In 2025, exA-Arcadia announced plans to revive Tattoo Assassins with bug fixes & up to 4k resolution for its namesake platform under a deal with Data East's current rights holder G-Mode.
+In 2025, exA-Arcadia announced plans to revive Tattoo Assassins with bug fixes and up to 4k resolution for its namesake platform under a deal with Data East's current rights holder G-Mode.

 Story and gameplay

 Mullah Abah, spiritual leader of a group known as the "Order of Colors", discovers a secret known as "Ink of Ghize", a tattoo ink-like fluid that can transform into other objects when applied to humans.
 Koldan, one of the Order of Colors, decides to use it for himself, and takes over nine people who have applied tattoos.
 Mullah, with the help of a woman known as Lyla Blue, has the player possess one of the nine fighters to go against Koldan.

 The gameplay has been described as "standard", with similarities to Mortal Kombat being noted.
 Fights take the form of best-of-three matches, and fighters have generic attacks such as punches and kicks, and "special moves" performed by joystick inputs along with button inputs.

 The game was advertised as having 2,196 different fatalities, though only around 200 were noted, with some sources only noting around 60.
 Among those were "Nudalities", based on rumors of their presence in Mortal Kombat II, where the opposing fighter loses their clothes.
 Other fatalities included flaming farts, giant flyswatters, cruise ships, and references to other Data East games (such as BurgerTime).